 On vehicles equipped with an anti-lock braking system (ABS), a noise from the hydraulic pump motor and pulsation in the pedal may be observed during ABS braking events.
 Pedal pulsation coupled with noise while braking under panic conditions or on loose gravel, bumps, wet or snowy roads is normal and indicates proper functioning of the vehicle's anti-lock brake system.
-The ABS performs a self-check at 17 km/h (10 mph) after you start the engine and begin to drive away.
+The ABS performs a self-check after you start the engine and begin to drive away.
 A brief mechanical noise may be heard during this test.
 This is normal.
 If a malfunction is found, the ABS warning light will come on.
 If the vehicle has continuous vibration or shudder in the steering wheel while braking, the vehicle should be inspected by a qualified service technician.

-The ABS operates by detecting the onset of wheel lockup during brake applications and compensating for this tendency.
+The ABS operates by detecting the onset of wheel lockup during brake applications and compensates for this tendency.
 The wheels are prevented from locking even when the brakes are firmly applied.
 The accompanying illustration depicts the advantage of an ABS equipped vehicle (on bottom) to a non-ABS equipped vehicle (on top) during hard braking with loss of front braking traction.

-ABS warning lamp
+ABS warning lamp (ABS)

-The (s) warning lamp in the instrument cluster momentarily illuminates when the ignition is turned on and the engine is off.
+The ((48)) warning lamp in the instrument cluster momentarily illuminates when the ignition is turned to the ON position.
 If the light does not illuminate momentarily at start up or remains on the ABS needs to be serviced.

 With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with parking brake released.
-(If your brake warning lamp illuminated with parking brake warning lamp illuminated by the system of the system released.
-(If your brake warning lamp illuminates, have your vehicle serviced immediately).
+(If your brake warning lamp illuminates, have your vehicle serviced immediately.)